-Zonta International is comprised of more than 1,200 Zonta clubs thriving in 64 countries and geographic areas worldwide.
-With more than 30,000 members, Zontians from all over the globe are fulfilling Zonta's mission to advance the status of women worldwide.
+Zonta International is comprised of more than 1,200 Zonta clubs thriving in 67 countries and geographic areas worldwide.
+With more than 30,000 members, Zontians from all over the globe are fulfilling Zonta's mission to empower women worldwide through service and advocacy.

 Zonta Members or Zontians

 A Zontian is a member of an individual club. | Learn more >>

 Zonta International is led by four democratically-elected officers and seven elected International Directors who make up the Zonta International Board.
 Board members are elected by ballot vote at the biennial convention and take office at the close of the convention.
 It is the role of the Zonta International Board to determine policy and provide general oversight of Zonta International; the role of Zonta International Headquarters staff is to implement that policy.| International Board Members >>